cloudwego/goref/README.md

 Goref is a Go heap object reference analysis tool based on delve.

-It can display the space and object count distribution of Go memory references, which is helpful for efficiently locating memory leak issues or viewing persistent heap objects to optimize GC overhead.
+It can display the space and object count distribution of Go memory references, which is helpful for efficiently locating memory leak issues or viewing persistent heap objects to optimize the garbage collector (GC) overhead.

 ## Installation